 In addition to investing on auto-pilot, Wealthsimple also offers the following services:

 Wealthsimple Trade: This is a stock-trading service that lets you buy and sell stocks and ETFs using your phone like you would on an online brokerage.
 It is unique because it has $0 commissions and there is no account minimum.
-Read my complete Wealthsimple Trade review.
+Read our complete Wealthsimple Trade review.

-Wealthsimple Smart Savings: This is their high-interest savings account and peer-to-peer payments platform.
-It allows unlimited money transfers to your contact list and currently pays a 2% interest rate.
+Wealthsimple Cash: This is their high-interest savings account and peer-to-peer payments platform.
+It allows unlimited money transfers to your contact list and currently pays a 0.75% interest rate.

 Is Wealthsimple Safe?